Spedwards/Get-Browser/README.md

 <h1>Get-Browser</h1>

-A Javascript method of obtaining the user browser from the five major vendors.
+A Javascript method of obtaining the user browser from 10 different possibilities!

 <h2>How it works</h2>